• TACMASS home page

 Histological diagnosis is rendered on each piece of formalin-fixed and snap frozen tissue by Hematoxylin and Eosin staining (H&E).

-Any member of the University of Arizona/University Medical Center faculty, performing surgical procedures and interested in submitting biospecimens to the bank, please read the TACMASS information available in "How to Submit to Specimens to the AZCC Tumor Bank."
+Any member of the University of Arizona/University Medical Center faculty, performing surgical procedures and interested in submitting biospecimens to the bank, please read the TACMASR information available in "How to Submit to Specimens to the UACC Tumor Bank."

-AZCC Members and collaborators may request the use of banked biospecimens through TACMASS.
+UACC Members and collaborators may request the use of banked biospecimens through TACMASR.

 Everyone involved in submitting specimens to the Tumor Bank must maintain a current CITI Certification.
 For more information read about our CITI Certification Program.